-7.14.10.
+7.14.9.
 Chart of Time Limits for Claims

-MAXIMUM TIME LIMITS FOR : Claims administrator to decide initial claim (if no additional information is needed) (whether adverse or not) Extension of time by Plan for determining initial claim Claims admini- strator to notify claimant of informa- tion needed from claimant to decide initial claim, if not provided by claimant Claims admini- strator to notify claimant of claimant's failure to follow proper procedures Claimant to then provide needed infor- mation (if extension allowed by claims administr ator) Claims admini- strator to decide initial claim after requesting additional information and notifying claimant (if applicable) Claimant to file appeal Claims administra- tor to decide appeal For claims for medical plan benefits, no later than 72 hours after receipt of the claim by the claims administrator.
-None No later than 24 hours after receipt of incomplete claim by claims admini- strator.
-No later than 24 hours after receipt of improper claim by claims admini- strator.
+MAXIMUM TIME LIMITS FOR : Claims administrator to decide initial claim (if no additional information is needed) (whether adverse or not) Extension of time by Plan for determining initial claim Claims administrator to notify claimant of information needed from claimant to decide initial claim, if not provided by claimant Claims admini- strator to notify claimant of claimant's failure to follow proper procedures Claimant to then provide needed infor- mation (if extension allowed by claims administr ator) Claims admini- strator to decide initial claim after requesting additional information and notifying claimant (if applicable) Claimant to file appeal Claims administra- tor to decide appeal For claims for medical plan benefits, no later than 72 hours after receipt of the claim by the claims administrator.
+None No later than 24 hours after receipt of incomplete claim by claims administrator.
+No later than 24 hours after receipt of improper claim by claims administrator.
 Not less than 48 hours after receipt of notice from claims admini- strator.
 No later than 48 hours after earlier of (i) claims admini- strator's receipt of additional information from claimant, or (ii) end of time period given to claimant to provide additional information (48 hours).
 180 days after receipt of denial by claimant.
 All appeals must be decided within 72 hours after claim admini- strator's receipt of appeal from claimant.

-MAXIMUM TIME LIMITS FOR : Claims administra to decide initial claim no addition information needed) (whether adverse o not) for (if determining nal initial claim n is Claims admini- strator to notify claimant of informa- tion needed from claimant to decide initial claim, if not provided by claimant Claims admini- strator to notify claimant of claimant's failure to follow proper procedures Claimant to then provide needed infor- mation (if extension allowed by claims administr ator) Claims admini- strator to decide initial claim after requesting additional information and notifying claimant (if applicable) Claimant to file appeal Claims administra- tor to decide appeal No later that 15 days after receipt of claim by the claims administrat er day extension allowed if (i) due to matters beyond claims No later than 15 days after receipt of incomplete claims administra tor.
+Ī MAXIMUM TIME LIMITS FOR : Claims administrator to decide initial claim (if no additional information is needed) (whether adverse or not) Extension of time by Plan for determining initial claim Claims administrator to notify claimant of information needed from claimant to decide initial claim, if not provided by claimant Claims administrator to notify claimant of claimant's failure to follow proper procedures Claimant to then provide needed infor- mation (if extension allowed by claims administr ator) Claims admini- strator to decide initial claim after requesting additional information and notifying claimant (if applicable) Claimant to file appeal Claims administra- tor to decide appeal No later than 15 days after receipt of claim by the claims administrator.
+One time 15-day extension allowed if (i) due to matters beyond claims administrator's control and (ii) claims administrator notifies claimant before end of initial 15-day time period of the circumstances requiring such extension and the date claims administrator expects to render decision.
+No later than 15 days after receipt of incomplete claim by claims administra tor.
 Notice will describe required information.
 Note: Claims administra tor may or may not allow extension due to claimant's failure to provide needed information.
-No later than 5 days after receipt of improper claims admini- strator.
-No later than 45 days after receipt of notice from claims admini- strator.
-Note : Claims admini- strator may or may not request needed informa- tion from claimant.
-No later than 15 days after earlier of (i) claims admini- strator 's receipt of additional information from claimant, if requested, or (ii) end of time period given to claimant to provide additional information (45 days).
-180 days after receipt of denia l by claimant.
+No later than 5 days after receipt of improper claim by claims administrator.
+No later than 45 days after receipt of notice from claims administrator.
+Note: Claims administrator may or may not request needed information from claimant.
+No later than 15 days after earlier of (i) claims administrator 's receipt of additional information from claimant, if requested, or (ii) end of time period given to claimant to provide additional information (45 days).
+180 days after receipt of denial by claimant.
 One level appeal and external review: 30 days after claims admini- strator's receipt of appeal from claimant.
 Two level appeal no external review: First level - 15 days after claims administra- tor's receipt of claimant's first level appeal request.
 Second level - 15 days after claims administra- tor's receipt of claimant's first level appeal request.